brijesh-deb/brijesh-deb/README.md

 **About me:**
 - 🖥️ I’m a Software Architect based out of Bangalore, India.
 - 🌱 Passionate about distributed systems, cloud and data technologies.
+Currently engaged in building healthcare platform and products.
 - 🌱 I love reading, traveling.

 **My Github Stats:**